Machine pistol: Comparison with compact submachine guns

-The dividing line between machine pistols and compact submachine guns is, to say the least, hard to draw.
-The term "submachine gun" usually refers to magazine-fed, fully automatic carbines designed to fire pistol cartridges, while the term "machine pistol" usually refers to a fully automatic handgun based weapons.
+The dividing line between machine pistols and compact submachine guns is difficult to determine with any precision.
+The term "submachine gun" usually refers to magazine-fed, fully automatic carbines designed to fire pistol cartridges, while the term "machine pistol" usually refers to fully automatic handgun based weapons.
 However, many weapons fall into both categories.

 An example of this is the Škorpion vz.
 61, often called a submachine gun.
 However, it is small enough to be carried in a pistol holster and so is also often referred to as a machine pistol.
 The MAC-10 and MAC-11 are compact and have been placed in both classes due to their sizes.
 The Steyr TMP (Tactical Machine Pistol) is also referred to as a compact submachine gun.
 Likewise, the German Heckler & Koch MP5K falls in both categories.
 PDWs such as the Heckler & Koch MP7 are also often called machine pistols.